fredgibbs/fredgibbs.github.io/courses/american-food/food-writing-essay.md

 ---
 layout: syllabus
-title: History of American Food Cultures
+course-title: History of American Food
+course-slug: american-food
 term: Summer 2019
 number: HIST 413
-section: home
+section: links-guides
-header: american-food
 ---

 # Food Writing Essay
 This assignment is one of the two "final" assignments for the course, due the Saturday after class (short extensions will be readily granted).